Luna264/candy-strike/README.md

 i faced many, many, many, many bugs, both big and small. one major bug i faced required such a simple solution that i completely overlooked (one keyframe in an animation was moving the player to 0,0, i wrote about this in a commit!) so i ended up overcomplicating it, and that taught me to always always look at the most obvious, simple things first and foremost, even if i dont think its the issue, because it might save so so much time

-from all of that, though, i created a sort of debugging process I follow with every bug. i learned the power of printing and also isolating elements to find out what is causing what. the biggest issue i faced throughout the entirety of this project was animation bugs. they constantly overlapped eachother, wouldnt play, and it ended up looking pretty bad. however!! i fixed that bug to the best of my ability and it seems to be completely gone!! i couldnt tell you how i fixed it because i've gone through so many iterations of the fix that i cant even remember, but i can say that it taught me not to give up and the power of simply taking breaks if i got frustrated rather than quitting, a lesson that was pretty consistent throughout my time working on this project.
+from all of that, though, i created a sort of debugging process I follow with every bug. i learned the power of printing and also isolating elements to find out what is causing what. the biggest issue i faced throughout the entirety of this project was animation bugs. they constantly overlapped eachother, wouldnt play, and it ended up looking pretty bad. however!! i fixed that bug to the best of my ability and it seems to be completely gone!! i couldnt tell you how i fixed it because i've gone through so many iterations of the fix that i cant even remember, but i can say that it taught me not to give up and the power of simply taking breaks if i got frustrated rather than quitting, a lesson that was pretty consistent throughout my time working on this project. also..the art...oh man..the art took so long...

 [![Athena Award Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Faward.athena.hackclub.com%2Fapi%2Fbadge)](https://award.athena.hackclub.com?utm_source=readme)